 Determine sample rates of the digital trace data based on the frequency content of the source signature.
 Some acquisition software will set this parameter from the trace data window and pulse lengths.
 Other software requires the user to determine parameters from suggested values.

-The highest frequency that can be digitized is the Nyquist frequency (Nf) in Hz and the Nyquist sampling rate (Nsr) in samples/second, where when Nsi is the sample interval in seconds or
+The highest frequency that can be digitized is the Nyquist frequency (Nf) in Hz and the Nyquist sampling rate (Nsr) in samples/second, where: